 Before you respond you need to research your case.

-First, get your Wage and Income Transcripts and your Account Transcripts for the time periods
+First, get your Wage and Income Transcripts and your Account Transcripts for the time periods involved.

-    involved.
 If you have a fax machine the IRS will fax them to you.
-Otherwise, it takes 10 days to
+Otherwise, it takes 10 days to mail.

-    mail.

 When you get the papers, review the Account Transcripts for any amounts due.
-If you need to file

-    returns, you have the Wage and Income transcripts to guide you.
-If you are in Collection, the

-    Account Transcripts will tell you the dates of assessment and the status of the file.
-From this

-    information you can determine the Statute of Limitations and what is needed to fight against the
+If you need to file returns, you have the Wage and Income transcripts to guide you.
+If you are in Collection, the Account Transcripts will tell you the dates of assessment and the status of the file.
+From this information you can determine the Statute of Limitations and what you need to fight against the IRS.

-    IRS.

 Fortunately, our Webinars show you exactly how to respond and what evidence to gather.
-Also, you can

-    always follow the free Collection Prep Steps that we've created to respond to Letter 5972C or you

-    can call our office for a working session where we will help you to put your papers in order.
+Also, you can always follow the free Collection Prep Steps that we've created to respond to IRS Letter 5972C or you can call our office for a working session where we will help you to put your papers in order.